 How can I make my living room feel cozy?

-There are plenty of ways to make your living room feel cozier, but as a rule, it's best to focus on areas such as lighting, furniture and texture, particularly if you want to make a large living room feel cozy.
+There are plenty of cozy living room ideas to choose from, but as a rule, it's best to focus on areas such as lighting, furniture and texture, particularly if you want to make a large living room feel cozy.

 With lighting, you should switch off the bright overhead light (use this only whenever you're cleaning or doing something practical) and introduce a variety of light sources around the room.

 Furniture should fill the room without overcrowding – sectional sofas, footstools and so on.
 The right furniture will instantly add a cocooning effect to even the largest of spaces.

-Soft texture should be included all around the space - the look needs to be cozy and inviting so introduce an ottoman instead of a coffee table, drapes and curtains instead of shutters, rugs and carpet instead of hard flooring.
+Soft texture should be included all around the space - the look needs to be cozy and inviting.
+Introduce an ottoman instead of a coffee table, drapes and curtains instead of shutters, and rugs and carpet instead of hard flooring.
 Add cushions and throws to soften up a contemporary shaped sofa, too.

 What colors make a living room cozy?

 Don't necessarily assume that the color white will make a room feel cold.
-A similar assumption about dark walls making a small room feed small is also incorrect.
+A similar assumption about dark walls making a small room feel smaller is also incorrect.

-White, teamed with plenty of texture, natural fabrics and surfaces can look instantly appealing, like in this cozy bohemian living room idea above – while dark shades on walls make a room feel cozy, not small - perfect in the winter months.
+White, teamed with plenty of texture and natural fabrics and surfaces, can look instantly appealing, like in this cozy bohemian living room idea above – while dark shades on walls will make a room feel cozy, not small.

 'While white shutters will always appeal,' says Mark Lucas, designer at Hillarys (opens in new tab), 'we're seeing an increasing trend towards colored and stained wood'.